Migracode-Barcelona/intro-git-enclase/README.md

 # Your second class - Git and Github
+**:warning: As you are using GitHub Education and CodeSpaces, some parts of this lesson, like setting up your user configuration, may not be necessary.**
 ## Learning Objectives

 By the end of this class, you should be able to: